Karth1kKumarK/Advance_lane_detection/_posts/2018-08-24-advance-lane.md

 layout: post
 title : Advance lane detection using opencv
 ---
-This post describe process and code implementation required to achieve lane detection with rpi camera using opencv pipeline.
-The code is in jupyter notebook is available here.
+This post describes process and code implementation required to achieve lane detection with rpi camera using opencv pipeline.
+The code is in jupyter notebook is available <a href="https://github.com/Karth1kKumarK/Advance_lane_detection_code" target="_blank">here</a>.
 This project was inspired by Udacity's CarND-Advanced-Lane-Lines project.
 <table style="width:100%; border:0px;">
   <tr>